c-robinson/iplib/README.md

 - Print v4 as a hexadecimal string
 - Print v6 in fully expanded form
 - Convert between net.IP, integer and hexadecimal
-- Get the version of a v4 address or force a 6to4 address to be a v4 address
+- Get the version of a v4 address or force a IPv4-mapped IPv6address to be a v4 address

 ##### iplib.IPNet